mr-shabani/babel-plugin-as-macro/src/README.md

 }
 var string = "bool is false";
 ```
 Without regarding to variable `bool`, `string` is always `"bool is false"`.
-Because macros are run at build time when bool has not evaluated.
+Because both macro definitions are executed and the second definition overwrite first.
+Also, macros are executed at build time when `bool` has not evaluated.